 The programme consists of mandatory courses, conditionally elective courses and elective courses.
-To obtain a degree from the Engineering Physics programme, it is required that you choose your courses in accordance with the rules stated below.
+To obtain a degree from the Engineering Physics programme, it is required that you choose your courses in accordance with the general rules stated below.

 Conditionally elective courses